 Group travel isn’t anything new in the world of family travel – from student travel groups to senior travel groups, people have traveled in packs for many years.
 However, in recent years, there’s been more of a top travel trend toward family group travel – as multiple generations of families are now going on vacation together for multigenerational travel.
 This growing trend has been increasingly popular in the travel industry and looks to be growing.

 Sometimes, a group family trip with multiple generations can the best way for a family to maximize their vacation time.
 With only a few weeks off of work and school, family group travel allows families to see a new destination and also see their family who may live far away.

 Or, other times, Grandma and Grandpa want to enjoy a special destination, like Walt Disney World, with their grandkids.
 These shared experiences can be a wonderful way to get some quality time with your older relatives.
 If you are considering a family group travel trip, here are some tips to make sure it goes smoothly for some great family time with your extended family.

 Pick a Multigenerational Trip Destination

 Deciding where to go on your multigenerational trip may be very easy, or you might have some difficulty deciding on where to go.
-Options including national parks, cruises, guided tours (like Adventures by Disney, which also offers river cruises), theme parks, and beach vacations.
-All of our Adventures by Disney groups have included at least one multigenerational groups.
+Family vacation ideas for multigenerational trips include national parks, dude ranches, cruises, guided tours (like Adventures by Disney, which also offers river cruises and other trips in the United States and around the world), theme parks, road trips, all inclusive resorts, and beach vacations.
+All of our Adventures by Disney groups have included multigenerational family groups.